refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 ### misc

 * No conf to randomize node assignment: [post](https://serverfault.com/questions/881099/randomize-slurm-node-allocation), somewhat hard to believe

 * In some system, squeue is aliased to `alias squeue="squeue -u <user>"`, therefore you cannot directly view others' jobs.
 But you can `unalias squeue`, and then `squeue` can check all jobs by all users.

+* PrivateData controls whether some info is accessible to normal users

+  > **PrivateData**
+  >
+  >  This controls what type of information is hidden from regular users.
+By default, all information is visible to all users.
+User **SlurmUser** and **root** can always view all information.
+Multiple values may be specified with a comma separator.
+Acceptable values include:
+  >
+  > accounts, jobs, nodes, users and so on.

 ## Working with other tools